-Here we go again… After that glorious first date, although slightly traumatised, I decided not to lose hope, but be positive and start everything fresh.
+Here we go… After that glorious first date, although slightly traumatised, I decided not to lose hope, but be positive and go for date no.2.
 A new day and all that…

 Changing the questions

 So, the cool thing about CLiKD is I can change the questions that my matches have to answer, so time to try something new.
 The creative angle on the questions didn’t quite pan out, so time to try one which involve a little more personality:

 - At a festival more likely to be found… – it’s festival season and hey there are two types of people, and obviously, I’d probably be the one crowd surfing!
 So I want someone who I can share that with.

 - Prefer to watch… Big Lebowski v.s Dirty Grandpa – The Dude, one of my favourite films of all time, would be great to find someone who knows every line from the film like me.

 - Plan ahead or go with a flow – I did keep one, this question had to stay because you know it’s my life motto 😛